 Here are the best project management platforms:

 One of the most popular task management platforms, Asana is incredibly versatile and can adapt to various teams and projects.
 (That said, it’s not for everyone, so it might be worth seeing a comparison of Asana vs Monday and other alternatives.)

 With Asana, you can manage teams, supervise project development, assign tasks, project visibility to specific users, and look at your process documentation through multiple views.

-You can also use Asana for communication, allowing you to send announcements instead of printed memos, send messages with the right context, and even add online signatures.
+You can also use Asana for communication, sending announcements instead of printed memos, sending messages with the right context, and even adding online signatures.